dahliamalkhi/dahliamalkhi.github.io/_pages/talks.md

 &emsp;&emsp; _In this presentation, I introduce the [Flexible BFT](https://arxiv.org/abs/1904.10067)
-approach, a joint work with Kartik Nayak and Ling Ren._
+approach, a joint work with Kartik Nayak and Ling Ren:

-&emsp;&emsp; _Byzantine Fault Tolerant (BFT) protocols designed for building replicated services collapse if deployed under settings that differ from the fault model they are designed for.
+Byzantine Fault Tolerant (BFT) protocols designed for building replicated services collapse if deployed under settings that differ from the fault model they are designed for.
 Flexible BFT is a new approach for BFT consensus solution design revolving around two pillars.
 First, flexible BFT introduces a new fault model that allows